 Video of the Day

 Electric drill and drill bits

 Using a large paint brush, cover a section of your pumpkin in white craft glue.
+You can also use hot glue if you'd prefer.
 Sprinkle on a large amount of confetti until you are satisfied with the look.
 Then, repeat the process on another section until the entire top of the pumpkin is covered in confetti.
 Wait for the glue to dry and display as desired.

 Drilling a series of holes in a pumpkin can create an elegant impact with little effort.
 Choose a variety of drill bits for large and small holes.
 Hold the pumpkin firmly with one hand, and press the drill into the pumpkin with your other hand.
 Drill holes randomly, or in straight lines, and your pumpkin will be ready in a matter of minutes.
 Use a wet washcloth to wipe the pumpkin down before displaying.

 Place your pumpkin in a well-ventilated area with a protective layer, like a piece of cardboard or a drop cloth, underneath it.
 Cover the top half of the pumpkin with press-and-seal wrap.
 Then, use letter stickers to spell out words, and cover the stem with press-and-seal wrap.
 Now, spray paint.
 Remove the stickers and the press-and-seal wrap once the paint has dried.
-You could also spray paint one portion of your pumpkin for a fun dip-dyed finish.
+You could also spray paint one portion of your pumpkin for a fun dip-dyed finish, or use a stencil.

-Display a variety of pumpkin styles on a mantle, coffee table or entryway to create an inviting and interesting backdrop.
+Display a variety of pumpkin styles, spooky or cutesy, on a mantle, coffee table or entryway to create an inviting and interesting backdrop.
 You could also use cake stands, boxes or books to create varying heights for your arrangements, too!